-You have been directed to this page because you have responded and clicked a malicious link, which was sent from illegitimate email account.
+You have been directed to this page because you have responded and clicked a malicious link, which was sent from an email account requesting to change your password.

 Please read the tips below!